brichard19/eclambda/README.md

 Length of the target private key in bits.
 Required.

 `--pubkey PUBKEY`
 The public key encoded in hexadecimal, either compressed or uncompressed.
-If no public key is given, it is automatically generated.
+If no public key is given, test mode is enabled and a key is automatically generated and displayed.

 `--dbits BITS`
 The number of distinguished bits.
 The default is 18.